 With eye allergies, your eye’s surface comes in contact with an allergen such as pollen or dander, which produces an inflammatory response resulting in itching, redness, burning, and clear watery eyes.
 Most eye allergies are seasonal and occur during the spring, summer, and/or fall.
 Many New Jersey and New York patients also experience allergies all year round due to animal dander and dust, which may also be triggered.

 - Clear discharge

-The first step in treatment of any allergy is avoiding your trigger factors such as pollen, dust and animal dander.
-If pollen is your trigger, keep windows closed and stay inside during spring time when the pollen is high.
+The first step in treating any allergy is avoiding your trigger factors such as pollen, dust, and animal dander.
+If pollen is your trigger, keep windows closed and stay inside during springtime when the pollen is high.

-Food allergies are estimated to affect 4 to 6 percent of children and 4 percent of adults, according to the Centers for Disease Control and Prevention.
-Food allergy symptoms are most common in babies and children, but they can also appear at any age as well as in adults.
+According to the Centers for Disease Control and Prevention, food allergies are estimated to affect 4 to 6 percent of children and 4 percent of adults.
+Food allergy symptoms are most common in babies and children, but they can also appear at any age and in adults.

 While any food can cause an adverse reaction, eight types of food account for about 90 percent of all reactions:

-Bumps, itching, redness and other skin conditions are very common today.
+Bumps, itching, redness, and other skin conditions are very common today.
 Rashes can be caused by many things, including plants such as poison ivy, allergic reactions to a medication or a food, or an illness such as measles or chickenpox.
-Eczema and hives, both of which are related to allergies, are two of the most common skin rashes.
+Eczema and hives, both related to allergies, are two of the most common skin rashes.